 Easy Homemade Biscuit Recipe

-Oh, how I wish I could have you put your hands around this dough, and then helped roll it out.
-You could grab your biscuit cutters or those metal cups we grew up on and you would have the best biscuits ever, ready to bake!
+Oh, how I wish I could have you put your hands around this dough and then help roll it out.
+You could grab your biscuit cutters or those metal cups we grew up on, and you would have the best biscuits ever, ready to bake!

-One awesome thing you may want to know about this biscuit dough is it will keep for up to 5 days in the refrigerator.
-You just roll out the dough and cut the biscuits you would like to bake, as needed.
+One remarkable thing about this biscuit dough is that it can be stored in the refrigerator for up to five days.
+You roll out the dough and cut the biscuits you want to bake as needed.

 Step 1: Combine Some of the Ingredients

-Grab a bowl, and add the yeast, sugar, baking soda, buttermilk, warm water, and butter.
-Thoroughly mix them together.
+Grab a bowl and add the yeast, sugar, baking soda, buttermilk, warm water, and butter.
+Thoroughly mix them.

 Step 2: Add the Flour

-Add the flour to the mixture above, one cup at a time while using a whisk to stir the mixture.
-When it starts getting thick I use my hands to knead it, ever so slightly.
+Add the flour to the mixture above, one cup at a time, using a whisk to stir.
+When it starts getting thick, I use my hands to knead it ever so slightly.
 Oh, how I love the feel of homemade dough in my hands.

 Step 3: Continue Mixing Dough